tonybaines/gestalt/README.md

                 .done();
 ```

-The custom transformations must be statoc methods which take a `String` and return the required type, the name
+The custom transformations must be `static` methods which take a `String` and return the required type, the name
-of the method is not significant.
+of the method isn't significant.
 ```java
 public class CustomTransformations {
     public static InetAddress makeInetAddress(String s) {